leejy222/nextjs14-study/README.md

-# nextjs14 study *Ref Nomad-Coders
+# nextjs14 study *with Nomad-Coders